eneimry/teaching/tecto/intro-server-and-ssh.md

 ## CISM account

 In order to connect to the server, a CISM account is required.
-To create one, you first need to be connected to the UCLouvain network, i.e. via the wireless network, a computer in a didactic room or via [UDS](https://uds.siws.ucl.ac.be/login/) (in this case, use Firefox and not Chrome).
+To create one, you first need to be **connected to the UCLouvain network**, i.e. via the wireless network, a computer in a didactic room or via [UDS](https://uds.siws.ucl.ac.be/login/) (in this case, use Firefox and not Chrome as a browser).

 1. Visit the following web adress: [https://www.cism.ucl.ac.be/cilog](https://www.cism.ucl.ac.be/cilog)
 2. Submit your **@student.uclouvain.be** email adress via the form.